termux/termux-app/README.md

 ## Installation

-Termux can be obtained through various sources listed below.
+Termux can be obtained through various sources listed below for **only** Android `>= 7`.
+Support was dropped for Android `5` and `6` on [2020-01-01](https://www.reddit.com/r/termux/comments/dnzdbs/end_of_android56_support_on_20200101/) at `v0.83`, old builds are available on [archive.org](https://archive.org/details/termux-repositories-legacy).

 The APK files of different sources are signed with different signature keys.
 The `Termux` app and all its plugins use the same [sharedUserId](https://developer.android.com/guide/topics/manifest/manifest-element) `com.termux` and so all their APKs installed on a device must have been signed with the same signature key to work together and so they must all be installed from the same source.
 Do not attempt to mix them together, i.e do not try to install an app or plugin from F-Droid and another one from a different source.
-Android Package Manager will also normally not allow installation of APKs with a different signatures and you will get an error on installation but this restriction can be bypassed with root or with custom roms.
+Android Package Manager will also normally not allow installation of APKs with a different signatures and you will get errors on installation like `App not installed`, `Failed to install due to an unknown error`, `INSTALL_FAILED_UPDATE_INCOMPATIBLE`, `INSTALL_FAILED_SHARED_USER_INCOMPATIBLE`, `signatures do not match previously installed version`, etc. This restriction can be bypassed with root or with custom roms.

 If you wish to install from a different source, then you must uninstall **any and all existing Termux or its plugin app APKs** from your device first, then install all new APKs from the same new source.
 Check [Uninstallation](#Uninstallation) section for details.
 You may also want to consider [Backing up Termux](https://wiki.termux.com/wiki/Backing_up_Termux) before uninstallation.